-The host-to-EXOS message queue interrupt value field is defined only for I/O mapped or memory mapped interrupt types.
-If these interrupt types are selected, then this value will be written to the specified I/O port or memory address when 'an interrupt is asserted.
+The host-to-EXOS message queue interrupt value field is defined only for memory mapped interrupt type.
+If interrupt type 2 is selected, then this value will be written to the specified memory address when an interrupt is asserted.
 The value of this field is preserved in the reply message.